 As a result, I would ask you again to contact me so that we can make sure your personal injury claim is properly evaluated before any steps are taken that might impact this claim.
-I can be reached on my cell phone at (502) 609-7657.
+I have been practicing as a car accident lawyer in Louisville KY for over 20 years.
+I can be reached on my phone at (502) 694-1888.
 I highly recommend you maximize your policy limits for uninsured motorist and underinsured motorist coverage or UM/UIM.
 This is some of the least expensive insurance you can buy, and as you can see its some of the most valuable insurance you can carry.

 Everyone, on a car insurance policy or a motorcycle insurance policy, should have at least:

 1) Underinsured Motorist Coverage of at least $100,000 per person;

 2) Underinsured Motorist Coverage of at least $100,000 per person and;

 3) No-fault, Med-pay or PIP coverage of at least $30,000 per person.